gcharters/kabanero-dev-getting-started/README.md

 You'll see that with the stacks available, we can develop new cloud-native applications using Java, Node or Swift, with a number of different, popular frameworks.

 These are the default stacks that Appsody provides.
-We're going to use a custom stack and to do so we need ot take a look at where the stacks come from.
+We're going to use a custom stack and to do so we need to take a look at where the stacks come from.
 This is where the concept of repositories comes in.
 Type the following:

 ```
 appsody repo list